ric2b/Vivaldi-browser/chromium/styleguide/web/web.md

   compiler](https://chromium.googlesource.com/chromium/src/+/master/docs/closure_compilation.md)
   to identify JS type errors and enforce correct JSDoc annotations.

-* Add a `compiled_resources2.gyp` file to any new web UI code directory.
+* Add a `BUILD.gn` file to any new web UI code directory.

-* Ensure that your `compiled_resources2.gyp` file is included in `third_party/closure_compiler/compiled_resources2.gyp` (or somewhere in its include hierarchy) so that your code is typechecked in an automated way.
+* Ensure that your `BUILD.gn` file is included in `src/BUILD.gn:webui_closure_compile` (or somewhere in its deps hierarchy) so that your code is typechecked in an automated way.

 * Type Polymer elements by appending 'Element' to the element name, e.g.
   `/** @type {IronIconElement} */`